edwin/GISService/readme.md

-Inquiry Service for Fetching List of Indonesian Provinces, Regencies and Sub-Districts.
+Service for Fetching List of Indonesian Provinces, Regencies and Sub-Districts.
 ===================

 Tools